 For example, if a user registered in from Canada ten minutes ago and is now attempting to log in from China.
 It is clearly a higher-risk transaction. miniOrange Fraud Prevention can be used to combat fraud and safeguard customers from internet attacks while buying online or accessing confidential or private information through an application.
 The setup of miniOrange Fraud Prevention is shown in the diagram below:

-Before authenticating the user, you may analyze the possible danger of a given login attempt and, if necessary, minimize the risk.
+Before authenticating the user, you may analyze the possible danger of a given login attempt and, if necessary, minimize the threat.
 Your guidelines use the estimated risk score to determine whether to approve the current action, request step-up authentication, send a warning, or stop the activity.
 This provides a transparent layer of security for your company against identity theft, data breaches, and fraud.

 This risk score is then compared to risk levels that have been established.
 The risk levels can be set based on the sensitivity of the data.
 After determining the risk level, the authentication technique is chosen, and the user is verified.
 In high-risk situations, the user will either be refused access or will be asked to utilize extra authentication methods.
 The security risk value associated with each access request is estimated using inputs/risk factors.
 To determine the access choice, the final risk value is compared to risk policies.